How to use Taminations

 hands up, couples, forearm etc. are all drawn the same.

-Check to show a grid with 1-dancer-size boxes.
+Shows a grid with 1-dancer-size boxes.

 One dancer is added for every 2 in the starting formation, so 4